amitchavda17/Lega-QA-Bot/README.md

 ## Evaluation

-I evaluate with two complementary approaches: fast deterministic metrics (no LLM calls) and Ragas LLM-as-judge metrics.
+We evaluate with two complementary approaches: fast deterministic metrics (no LLM calls) and Ragas LLM-as-judge metrics.

 ### Custom metrics